Log In Sign Up

 3. Man City vs Real Madrid - City will attack.
 Haaland and Foden carry upside.
 Avoid Madrid’s weakened defence.

-4. Sporting vs Bodø/Glimt — Speculative only.
-Gyokeres if you want a gamble.
+4. Sporting vs Bodø/Glimt - Speculative only.
+Trincão if you want a gamble.
 Otherwise, spend your budget elsewhere.

 Day 1 Captain Ranking: